mstniy/concurrent-pipeline-js/README.md

 ### Exception handling

-While creating a stream, you can specify an exception handler for that stream by passing a second argument to `Pipeline.pipelined`:

-    await ppl.pipelined(async (stage, ...your args) => {
-      ... your code here
-    }, (e) => {
-      ... handle the exception here
-    })(... your pipeline args);

-If any stream ends with an unhandled exception, be it due to the lack of an exception handler or the exception handler itself throwing an exception, calling `finish()` or `pipelined()` will throw an array of unhandled exceptions, along with the corresponding stream ids.
-Note that in this case, `pipelined()` will wait for all running streams to finish before throwing the exception.
+If any stream ends with an unhandled exception, calling `finish()` or `pipelined()` will throw an array of unhandled exceptions, along with the corresponding stream ids.
+Note that in this case, `pipelined()` will wait for all running streams to finish before throwing the exception to make sure there are no "dangling" streams left.

+You may want to add a new stage for exception handling, depending on the logic of your application.

 ### Samples